RDA Darling Downs and South West Region

 |RDA Darling Downs and South West Region||2016||2011||Change|

-The major differences between the method of travel to work of the resident workers (Rental, Hiring and Real Estate Services) of the RDA Darling Downs and South West Region and Queensland were:
+The major differences between the method of travel to work of the Rental, Hiring and Real Estate Services resident workers in the RDA Darling Downs and South West Region and the Queensland workforce were:

-- A larger percentage of resident workers (Rental, Hiring and Real Estate Services) travelled to work by Car, as driver (79.7% compared to 70.4%)
+- A larger percentage of resident workers who travelled by car, as driver (79.7% compared to 70.4%)

-- A smaller percentage of resident workers (Rental, Hiring and Real Estate Services) travelled to work by Worked at home (7.1% compared to 10.3%)
+- A smaller percentage of resident workers who worked at home (7.1% compared to 10.3%)

-- A smaller percentage of resident workers (Rental, Hiring and Real Estate Services) travelled to work by Train (0.0% compared to 2.2%)
+- A smaller percentage of resident workers who travelled by train (0% compared to 2.2%)

-- A smaller percentage of resident workers (Rental, Hiring and Real Estate Services) travelled to work by Bus (0.3% compared to 2.0%)
+- A smaller percentage of resident workers who travelled by bus (0.3% compared to 2.0%)

-The largest changes in the method of travel of work of the resident workers (Rental, Hiring and Real Estate Services) in the RDA Darling Downs and South West Region between 2011 and 2016 were:
+The largest changes in the method of travel to work of the Rental, Hiring and Real Estate Services resident workers in the RDA Darling Downs and South West Region between 2011 and 2016 were: